Stewardship Partners creates people-based solutions that engage Puget Sound communities as caretakers of the land and water that sustain us.

 Aaron Clark is an environmental scientist with experience conducting, communicating and applying scientific research for the support of healthy, functioning ecosystems.
 As the Director of Strategic Partnerships, he focuses on building an interdisciplinary network between communities, policy-makers, businesses, architects, engineers and planners.
 He received a B.A. in biology from Reed College and a Ph.D. in biology from the University of Washington; he worked as an environmental consultant and landscape designer before joining Stewardship Partners.
 Aaron is driven by a belief in the positive impact that humans can and do have on the environment through restoration and stewardship.
 Aaron serves as the Steering Committee Chair for the Green Infrastructure Partnership (GrIP) and leads the annual Puget Sound Green Infrastructure Summit.

 Grant Barber – Development Manager

-Moving from Denver to Seattle in 2013 to purse a Masters in Museology at the University of Washington, Grant instantly fell in love with the natural splendor of the Pacific Northwest.
+Moving from Denver to Seattle in 2013 to pursue a Masters in Museology at the University of Washington, Grant instantly fell in love with the natural splendor of the Pacific Northwest.
 Joining Stewardship Partners in 2018, he brings several years of fundraising experience at museum and cultural centers.
 As the Development Manager, Grant aims to create a culture of philanthropy where donors understand how their generosity has positive, direct benefits on our shared environment.
 Grant enjoys exploring the Northwest through hiking, camping, running, and biking.
-When he’s not out in nature, he enjoys cooing, brewing beer, and baking bread
+When he’s not out in nature, he enjoys cooking, brewing beer, and baking bread.

 Amelia Bahr – Grants Manager & Salmon-Safe Rural Program Manager